How to Groom Your Dog at Home

 - Your dog’s favorite treats and toys.

-- Wine (for you, for when you’re finished).
+- Wine or your favorite drink (for you, for when you’re finished).

 Set the mood

-Before you begin any grooming session with your doggo, take him on a nice, long walk to make sure he’s done his business and feels all tuckered out.
-Plan on grooming in a contained area—for example, a bathroom, so that you can close the door.
-And if your dog seems fearful, do your best to remain calm, lavish love and treats on him, and otherwise, try to keep the experience positive.
+Before you begin any grooming session with your doggo, take her on a nice, long walk to make sure he’s done his business and feels all tuckered out.
+Plan to groom her in a contained area—for example, a bathroom, so that you can close the door.
+If your dog seems fearful, do your best to remain calm.
+Lavish love and treats on her, and try to keep the experience positive.
 If your dog seems particularly stressed out, that might mean giving up and trying again another day.
-Here’s the deal on whether you should give your dog CBD to help him stay chill.
+Here’s the deal on whether you should give your dog CBD to help her stay chill.

 Doing your dog’s do